 Daniel P. Tisch, APR, Fellow CPRS, CEO and president, Argyle Communications

-Daniel P. Tisch, APR, Fellow CPRS, is chief executive officer and president of Argyle Communications, and chair of The Global Alliance for Public Relations and Communication Management, the confederation of the world’s public relations industry associations.
+Tisch is chair of The Global Alliance for Public Relations and Communication Management, the confederation of the world’s public relations industry associations.
 He has earned more than 100 industry awards and held leadership roles in both government and the public relations consulting sector.